OfficeDev/open-xml-docs/docs/word/how-to-replace-the-header-in-a-word-processing-document.md

 ms.date: 06/28/2021
 ms.localizationpriority: high
 ---
-# Replace the header in a word processing document (Open XML SDK)
+# Replace the header in a word processing document

 This topic shows how to use the classes in the Open XML SDK for Office to replace the header in word processing document